castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 Append `-h` to display the command options.

-The environment configurations `dev`, `stage` and `prod` have been predefined and can be adjusted according to the project needs.
+The environment configurations `dev`, `stage` and `prod` have been predefined and can be adjusted according to the project's needs.

 #### deploy-all